First seen in 1984, Windfall is a minor superhuman featured in Outsiders comic books. But she never really gained texture or traction.

 (Windfall was responsible for multiple deaths as a Master of Disaster.
 However, it was presumably considered that she did so as a minor acting under duress from her psychotic sister.)

 She briefly returned to service in 1989, helping repel a Spider Guild warship approaching Earth.

 The Outsiders return

-In 1995, she was tricked into joining a new version of Strikeforce Kobra.
+In 1995, Wendy was tricked into joining a Lady Eve’s version of Strikeforce Kobra.
 One member, Spectra, was occupying Halo’s old body.
 Wendy thought it was her friend.
 But she soon realised that Halo now had another body, and that she had been deceived.

 Mid and late 1990s